iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 Let&#39;s get started!

-Change directory to the conf folder and let&#39;s start with the `attrribute-resolver-full.xml` file.
+Change the directory to the conf folder and let&#39;s start with the `attrribute-resolver-full.xml` file.

 ##### 1. attribute-resolver-full.xml